-Here’s a question we often receive from plastic surgery patients here in Dallas: “How do I know when the right time is to consider injectable products?”
+Here’s a question we often receive from facial plastic surgery patients in Dallas and Frisco: “How do I know when the right time is to consider injectable products?”

 Injectable products such as BOTOX® Cosmetic and JUVEDERM® are safe and effective office-based procedures that can help reverse the signs of aging with minimal downtime.
 As with any procedure, there is no specific age defined as the “ideal time.”
 The aging process is complex, and while one’s chronological age plays a role, how we appear is also influenced by several other things:

 Botulinum toxin products (BOTOX, Dysport® and Xeomin®) all work on the underlying muscles that are responsible for creating skin lines.
 The classic example of this is the “11” lines between our brows.
 We have powerful muscles beneath our brows, so when these products are injected, they temporarily weaken these muscles, lessening their effect on the skin.
 In the case of the “11” lines, they are softened and patients describe appearing less intense or angry.

 These effects are temporary, lasting around 3 months.
 Other areas that may be improved with Botulinum toxin treatments include the forehead, crow’s feet, fine lines around the mouth, and the muscular “bands” we have in our necks.

 We also can use it to soften the appearance of strong jaw muscles, that in some individuals result in a more squared, masculine appearance of their jawline.
 By weakening this very strong muscle, we may be able to change the facial appearance from a “square look” to a more “oval” look.

 We never intend to “freeze” an area.
 Our faces move and lack of movement is noticeable and not natural.

 One of the hallmarks of aging is loss of volume in the face.
 This “deflation” creates hollows and lack of support for the overlying skin.
 In some cases, this may result in sagging of the skin or even the production of lines.